-The background of the audience was different since we had researchers with expertise in meteorology, volcanology, seismology, hydrology, geology, glaciology, chemistry, remote sensing, natural resources, medicine and this highlights that the school was very multi-disciplinary and was interesting for different type of research institutes and private companies.
+The background of the audience was different since we had researchers with expertise in biology, science communication, oceanography, climate modeling, environmental sciences, geology, meteorology, seismology, hydrology, earth sciences, biogeosciences, medicine, nanomagnetism and agrifood and this highlights that the school was very multi-disciplinary and was interesting for different type of research institutes and private companies.

 The school successfully reached the main objective to cover the scientific communication, the outreach and the dissemination to different types of public.

-Another objective was reached having young but already established scientists as lecturers, 6 lecturers out of 10 were younger than 45, 3 lecturers were younger than 36.
+Another objective was reached having young, but already established scientists as lecturers, 5 lecturers out of 10 were younger than 45, 2 lecturers were younger than 36.

-For providing high quality lectures: 3 lecturers are former Marie Curie Alumni and most of the lecturers are recipient of EU projects.
+For providing high quality lectures: 2 lecturers are former Marie Curie Alumni, 1 is the responsible of communication of EGU and most of the lecturers are recipient of EU projects.

-The course got the support and patronage of: Italian Space Agency, Marie Curie Alumni Association and AXA Research Fund.
+The course got the support and patronage of: Italian Space Agency, AXA Research Fund.